rss logo

 Server certificates

-• Generate certificate and key for server:
+• Generate a certificate and key for the server:

 root@host:~# /usr/share/easy-rsa/easyrsa build-server-full server nopass

-• Generate Diffie Hellman parameters in /etc/openvpn/pki/dh.pem:
+• Generate the Diffie Hellman parameters in /etc/openvpn/pki/dh.pem:

 root@host:~# /usr/share/easy-rsa/easyrsa gen-dh